MrPREDDY18/RecipeApp/README.md

 To compile the application, utilize the command dotnet build, which will prepare the necessary binaries for execution.
 Following successful compilation, initiate the application by running the command dotnet run.

-This straightforward process ensures that RecipeApp is up and running on your system, ready to streamline your recipe management tasks with its user-friendly features.
 ## Usage
 Navigate through RecipeApp effortlessly using the menu options and their corresponding numbers.
 Each option caters to specific actions, facilitating seamless interaction with the application.